-So, if you want your child to be respectful and kind, be sure you exhibit those behaviors yourself, even when you are angry or in a disagreement.
-You, the parent, are the number one role model in your child's life.
-Showing -- rather than telling -- them how to behave and navigate the world around them is the most effective method.
+So if you want your child to be respectful and kind, be sure you exhibit those behaviors yourself, even when you are angry or in a disagreement.
+You, the parent, are the No. 1 role model in your child’s life.
+Showing—rather than telling—them how to behave and navigate the world around them is the most effective method.

 If you have more than one child, you have probably noticed that not only do their personalities vary greatly, but other variables like sleep habits, attention spans, learning styles, and responses to discipline can also be extraordinarily different between children.
 Your first child may look to you constantly for comfort or encouragement, while your second may need nothing of the sort, preferring to forge ahead on his own.
 Some children respond better to firm boundaries while others need less definition.
 Therefore, it is important to remember that what worked for one does not necessarily work for the other.

-The same is true when it comes to what you needed as a child vs. what your own child needs.
+The same is true when it comes to what you needed as a child versus what your own child needs.
 You might have been a child who was constantly on the go and required a lot of active play, but your child might prefer quiet, mellow play.
-Keeping these differences in mind as you raise your own kids is key -- it's not easy, since it requires you to keep learning and reevaluating, rather than relying on your own experiences and memories.
-But parenting with the needs of each child at the forefront will go a long way for your and your children's development.
+Keeping these differences in mind as you raise your own kids is key—it’s not easy, because it requires you to keep learning and reevaluating, rather than rely on your own experiences and memories.
+But parenting with the needs of each child at the forefront will go a long way for your children’s and your development.

 5. HAVE A PANIC ATTACK BECAUSE YOUR CHILD BROKE A RULE